-“I am not a fan, to put it mildly, but am deeply opposed to the current trend towards artificial scarcity of digital objects, for numerous reasons,” game creator and scholar Andy Nealen was quoted as saying in a recent interview with Kotaku, citing what he called the “unprecedented environmental damage” caused by the massive electric power required to run blockchain transactions.
+“I am not a fan, to put it mildly, but am deeply opposed to the current trend towards artificial scarcity of digital objects, for numerous reasons,” game creator and scholar Andy Nealen was quoted in an interview with Kotaku.
+Nealen cites what he called the “unprecedented environmental damage” caused by the massive electric power required to run blockchain transactions.

 “They want to see that you’re investing in the space and sharing about it with other artists, that you believe in this as a medium and as a way to create, and earn a living off, your art.”

 Then there’s the issue of the ephemeral quality of NFTs.
-Where does their value lie?
+Where does their value actually lie?

 “It’s a different type of creativity that these artists use,” he said.
 “They hack tools to import filters and combine files.
 It’s not so different from taking an oil painting and putting chalk into it to change the structure.
 It’s just a different type of creativity that we need to get used to, to value it in the same way we used to value traditional arts.”

-Criticisms of the value of NFTs, like Moser’s, are equally misplaced, he argues.
+Criticisms of the value of NFTs are equally misplaced, he argues.
 Their trade is not so different from traditional art sales: NFTs are sold directly from platforms that operate like storefronts, through open-bid auctions or in “reverse” auctions that typically provide a 24-hour window to up a starting minimum bid.
-While scarcity is artificially engineered, collectors buy crypto art for the same reasons they buy other art: because they admire it or expect its value to appreciate over time — or probably a little of both.
+While scarcity is artificially engineered, collectors buy cryptoart for the same reasons they buy other art: because they admire it or expect its value to appreciate over time — or probably a little of both.